Minister of Foreign Affairs (New Zealand): History

-Historically it has been common for Prime Ministers to take on the role of Foreign Minister themselves, particularly if they have an interest in the field.
-Several New Zealand Prime Ministers including Peter Fraser, Walter Nash, Keith Holyoake, and David Lange held the External Affairs portfolio.
-The most recent Prime Minister to do this is Helen Clark in 2008 as Acting Minister, and prior to her was Mike Moore, in 1990.
-Thirteen Prime Ministers have served as Foreign Minister for all or part of their terms.
+The minister of foreign affairs is usually a senior member of the Cabinet.
+The portfolio has been held by 13 prime ministers, including Peter Fraser, Walter Nash, Keith Holyoake, David Lange and Mike Moore, and has been assigned to the deputy prime minister on four occasions.
+Only once has the foreign minister sat outside of Cabinet (Winston Peters between 2005 and 2008).

-New Zealand has had 28 foreign ministers (regardless of exact title).
+New Zealand has had 29 foreign ministers (regardless of exact title).
 The longest-serving was Keith Holyoake, who held the post for the duration of his 11-year premiership.
-The second longest-serving, and the longest-serving who was not also Prime Minister, was Don McKinnon, who later became Commonwealth Secretary-General.
+The second longest-serving, and the longest-serving who was not also prime minister, was Don McKinnon, who later became Commonwealth Secretary-General.